ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 pet.R
 -----

-The Potential Evapo-Transpiration (PET) is a measure of the evaporative demand of the atmosphere.
-It represents the amount of water, that would evaporate from a reference surface, i.e. an fully watered alfalfa field. ``pet.R`` is able to calculate PET based on a method of users choice (``pet_type``) using the `SPEI.R package <https://doi.org/10.32614/CRAN.package.SPEI>`_.
+The potential evapotranspiration (PET) is a measure of the evaporative demand of the atmosphere.
+It represents the amount of water that would evaporate from a reference surface, i.e. an fully watered grass land. ``pet.R`` is able to calculate PET based on a method of the users choosing (``pet_type``) using the `SPEI.R package <https://doi.org/10.32614/CRAN.package.SPEI>`_.
 The approximations require different input variables.
-To controll which variables are available to which diagnostic script in a more complex recipe they can be set explicitly as ancestors.
+To control which variables are available to which diagnostic script in a more complex recipe, they can be set explicitly as ancestors.

 - Thornthwaite: tas